 Meet your Council

-Professor Penny Sackett, (Council Deputy Chair)
+Professor Penny Sackett, (Chair)

 Professor Sackett is a physicist, astronomer, former Chief Scientist for Australia, an Adjunct Professor with the Australian National University (ANU) Climate Change Institute and a private strategic advisor.
 Professor Sackett has served on Australian, Dutch, European, and United States science and advisory panels.
 As Director of the Mount Stromlo Observatory when it was destroyed in the 2003 bush fires, Professor Sackett led the effort to rebuild and re-establish the international centre for research, training, and high-tech instrumentation.